Help improve lives with a career in occupational therapy assisting

-Occupational therapy assistant is one of the fastest growing occupations, with employment of OTAs expected to increase 43 percent by 2024, more than three times the national average for all occupations according to the U.S. Department of Labor.
+Occupational therapy assistant is one of the fastest growing occupations, with employment of OTAs expected to increase 43 percent by 2024, more than six times the national average!

 The objective of the AAS in Occupational Therapy Assistant program is to prepare the student to enter the healthcare field in the capacity of a certified occupational therapist assistant (COTA).
 Opportunities exist in offices of occupational therapists, nursing care facilities, hospitals, elementary and secondary schools, and home health care services.
 Fieldwork experiences may take place during daytime hours on weekdays and weekends.
 Level II Fieldwork (OTA 211 and OTA 212) must be completed within the maximum timeline established for the program, as described under the Standards of Satisfactory Progress section of this catalog.
 Upon successful completion of the program, Eastwick College will award the student an Associate in Applied Science Degree in Occupational Therapy Assistant.